Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc L - The Den of Wolves.md

 The players can locate the werewolves’ den in one of two ways:

 * They can recruit the monster hunter Ezmerelda d’Avenir to their cause in [[Arc K - The Fallen Abbey]].
 (After tracking Ilya Krezkov and the werewolf pack for the past several days, Ezmerelda strongly suspects that Ilya is a captive within the den.)
 Upon joining the players, Ezmerelda asks them to aid her in investigating the werewolves' den the following day.
-* They can use the _suggestion_ spell or similar magic to compel the werewolves in [[Act I - Into the Mists/Arc C - Into the Valley]] or [[Arc E - The Missing Vistana]] to lead them to the den.
+* They can use the _suggestion_ spell or similar magic to compel the werewolves in [[Act I - Into the Mists/Arc C - Into the Valley]] or [[Arc E - La Vistana Disparue]] to lead them to the den.

 In the former case, before she leads the players to the den, Ezmerelda proposes the following plan: